Bankruptcy Mastery

 Get bankruptcy debtors out of means test jail

 As much as the means test is a pain in the neck, why don’t more bankruptcy attorneys skip it?
 Finding that your client’s debts are not “primarily consumer” is an instant, get-out-of-jail-free card.
-In case, if you are in jail because you are not able to repay your debts, you can contact a reliable bail […]
+If you can check the B-22A box that the debts are not primarily consumer debts, you get to skip the rest of […]

 Filed Under: Means test